caido/documentation/src/concepts/essentials/workflows/sdk.md

 #### `getReporter(): string;`

 - This method will return the `Reporter` of the Finding in type `string`.
-The Reporter identifies what discovered the Finding (_for example, the Reporter value will be a Workflow_).
+The Reporter identifies what discovered the Finding (_for example, the Reporter value will be the name of a Workflow_).

+#### `toSpec(): FindingSpec;`

+- This method returns a `FindingSpec` object that represents a mutable version of the Finding.
+This now enables you to make modifications to the Finding (which was not possible before since the saved Finding from which toSpec() sources from is immutable which is why the methods available return data - not alter data).

 ## FindingSpec